 - Raffia, string, ribbon, and/or plant cuttings to decorate

-Also, leave PLENTY of time for drying – there’s nothing worse than getting wet paint on a new gift. (*shudder!*) After they’ve dried completely, flatten out any crinkles by letting them sit underneath a few heavy books for about 20 minutes – the paint I used didn’t stick, but you may want to put some wax paper between pages when you do this depending on the paint).
-Use as-is, or tape a bunch together for larger-sized gifts.
+Leave PLENTY of time for drying – there’s nothing worse than getting wet paint on a new gift. (*shudder!*) After they’ve dried completely, flatten out any crinkles by letting them sit underneath a few heavy books for about 20 minutes – the paint I used didn’t stick, but you may want to put some wax paper between pages when you do this depending on the type of paint).

 VOILA – super fun upcycled custom gift wrap!
 And the phone company generously supplies you with a gazillion pages! 🙂 I like to “garnish” with some green clippings and twigs from the yard and twine – super simple and super cute.

 For another fun twist on this, recycle some old crayons instead of using paint to make DIY melted crayon wrapping paper!

 Loving the earth-friendly handmade holiday theme?
 Get into the green spirit of things with some more of these recycled gifts, DIYs, and crafts the whole family can make together…

 - Visit Part 2 of this post to see the mini crocus and paperwhite garden gifts with full instructions to make your own.
 The greenest little gift you ever did see (and a bright spot of color come January)!

 - For more kid-made holiday wrapping paper ideas (among other things!) check out our “Craftmas” collection of holiday kids crafts